brontosaurusrex/brontosaurusrex.github.io/about.md

 ## Privacy

-"We" do NOT track, log, spy or are in any way aware of the user presence on this site.
+/me do NOT track, log, spy or are in any way aware of the user presence on this site.

+This blog is hosted using 3rd party tech, curently '[github pages](https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-privacy-statement)' and '[imgur image hosting](https://blog.imgur.com/tag/gdpr/)' where /me is [neither Controller, neither Processor](https://advisera.com/eugdpracademy/knowledgebase/eu-gdpr-controller-vs-processor-what-are-the-differences/).
+Their rules might apply.

- Edit: Due to unfortunate lost of scrot.moe, images are now hosted using [imgur.com](https://imgur.com/privacy).
+ Edit1: Due to unfortunate lost of scrot.moe, images are now hosted using [imgur.com](https://imgur.com/privacy).

+ Edit2: Since 23.Nov.2020 images are now directly linked to imgur services and as a result of that [their gdpr rules](https://blog.imgur.com/tag/gdpr/) apply when some posts or pages load images.
+The reason for this change is imgur [no longer suporting](https://github.com/weserv/images/issues/258#issuecomment-731525567) image proxy links via weserv.nl.

 ## Thinkering and development